amor71/LiuAlgoTrader/docs/source/Troubleshooting.rst

     $ sudo usermod -aG docker $USER

-After successful completetion of the above steps, you should logout and login.
+After successful completion of the above steps, you should logout and login.

 **STEP 2**: Install docker-compose (Skip if already installed and working)